As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

-Most of the park is free to enter but you now need to pay to enter the monument area where most of the Gaudi constructions are, this area is limited to 400 people entering per hour during restricted times.
+Most of the park is free to enter but you now need to pay to enter the monument area where most of the Gaudi works of art can be found, this area is limited to 400 people entering per hour during restricted times.

 Like Gaudi’s other work, Park Güell takes a lot of inspiration from nature, this is why there are no straight lines as Gaudi favoured the organic curves representative of natural objects.

-Almost all of Park Güell is free, there is a wonderful view point with a view across the city and lots of walkways to stroll along and admire, even if you don’t want to pay for entrance, It’s still worth visiting for the free areas.
+Almost all of Park Güell is free, there are wonderful views of the city and plenty of walkways to stroll along and admire, even if you don’t want to pay for entrance, It’s still worth visiting for the free areas.

 The following photos are from areas free to visit all day: